-Mitch begins our conversation by describing his observations of the esoteric history of the United States of America.
+Mitch begins the interview by describing the esoteric history of the United States of America.
 American occultists evangelized esoteric ideas and planted the seeds for alternative New Age spirituality and self-help concepts, like positive thinking, that have spread around the world today.
 The intertwining of this occult history and the social development of the country is very often overlooked, glossed-over, or written out of mainstream history.
-Then Mitch tells us the intriguing story of the Publick Universal Friend, a spirit channeler that was the first public female religious figure in the country.
+Then Mitch relates the intriguing story of the Publick Universal Friend, a spirit channeler that was the first public female religious figure in the country.

-Next, Mitch talks about the speculation about America’s role as a laboratory for religious exploration.
-He describes the integral role that Freemasonry and its philosophy played in the formation of the United States of America and its influence towards greater religious tolerance and liberalism cannot be overstated.
-He discusses the origins of the Craft and the real requirement for secrecy in the past and employment of ancient symbolism.
+Next, Horowitz talks about the speculation about America’s role as a laboratory for religious exploration.
+Freemasonry and its philosophy played an integral role in the formation of the United States of America and its influence towards greater religious tolerance and liberalism cannot be overstated.
+Mitch also discusses the origins of the Craft and the real requirement for secrecy in the past and employment of ancient symbolism.

-Mitch tells us about the Hoodoo experience of abolitionist, editor, orator, author, statesman and reformer, Frederick Douglass, at a crucial moment in his life.
-He talks about writer and spiritual teacher Ernest Holmes and his philosophies of mind power and positive thinking.
+Next, the Hoodoo experience of abolitionist, editor, orator, author, statesman and reformer, Frederick Douglass, at a crucial moment in his life.
+We also spend some time on writer and spiritual teacher Ernest Holmes and his philosophies of mind power and positive thinking.

-Finally, we talk about the modern acceptance of the ideas of people, schools, and movements that are considered New Age.
-Mitch lists these as:
+Finally, we consider the modern acceptance of the ideas of people, schools, and movements that are considered New Age.
+Horowitz lists these as:

 “1.
 Belief in the therapeutic value of spiritual or religious ideas.